originstoriesofficial/lovegenerator/README.md

 ---

 ## ⚙️ API Integration with TouchDesigner
+Touchdesigner allows for the adaptation and editing of output for different devices (projectors, TV screens, etc.)
 ### **Step 1: Export API File from ComfyUI**

 1. Open **ComfyUI** on your browser